 However, this contradicts one of the main ideas in economics which says that there is a trade-off between economic and social performances.
 This is more a question of perspective.
 Solving social problems can actually be quite profitable for companies in the long run because it creates a model that is sustainable.

 For example, take the case of pollution.
-Businesses are currently focusing on ways to make a profit out solutions that reduce pollution’s negative impact on the environment.
+Businesses are currently focusing on ways to make a profit out of solutions that reduce pollution’s negative impact on the environment.
 A few years back, not many companies would have even considered working on a solution that could reduce pollution because it had always been more profitable to them.

-The same scheme can be applied to work atmosphere and health conditions on the worksite.
+The same scheme can be applied to the work atmosphere and health conditions on the worksite.
 Today, providing workers with lucrative benefits is a way for companies to increase productivity, reduce turnover and, thus, increase profitability.
 This led many companies to start thinking about a way to implement this solution on a large scale and benefit from it.

 The goal is huge because it will encourage companies to solve actual problems which, in turn, will lead to social and environmental progress.
-But to achieve this, the current mentality of businesses needs to change so that they to put social in the middle instead of on the side.
+But to achieve this, the current mentality of businesses needs to change so that they put social in the middle instead of on the side.
 It will help in meeting the social and environmental needs through products and services, using resources more effectively and improving the local business environment, among other things.